AI Energy Hackathon Canada and Trinidad and Tobago Webinar

 Mr Donald Baldeosingh, Founder & Chairman, Carbon Zero Institute of Trinidad and Tobago

-Dr Curtis Boodoo, Director, Trinidad & Tobago Electricity Commission
+Dr Curtis Boodoo, Director, Trinidad & Tobago Electricity Commission, and Lecturer at the University of Trinidad and Tobago

 Mr Greg Robart, Chief Executive Officer, Smart Grid Innovation Network Canada